To feed and to mobilise: economic policy and agrarian change in early Soviet Uzbekistan.

 This project is designed as a micro-historical study of the exploitation of a variety of wormwood (Artemisia cina) which abundantly grew -and grows- in the vicinity of Chimkent (now southern Kazakhstan) in the last four decades of Russian colonial rule in Central Asia.
 In the period under consideration, this wormwood was the essential raw material for the production of one of the most often prescribed anthelmintic (i.e. vermifuge) drugs worldwide.
 This project uses archival documents from Saint Petersburg, Tashkent, and Almaty to trace the history of the first chemical plant in the region, to situate it (and the wormwood it processed) in global trade networks that ranged from Switzerland to Japan, and above all to analyse the clash that opposed its owners and the native Kazakh population around their rights on the land where this plant spontaneously grew.
 The story of Artemisia cina in Chimkent sits at the intersection of a variety of wide-ranging historical questions: the discovery of alkaloids for drug production and the emergence of some "big pharma" companies (e.g. Merck), the nature of capitalism in late Tsarist Russia and the role of the state in it, the history of conservationism and "green imperialism", and transformations in the way the native Kazakhs, the Russian metropolitan government, the local civil-military administration, and private industrialists conceptualised rights and claims on this specific common-pool resource.
 This leads to a wider assessment of the struggle around land, water, forests, and underground resources in the late colonial period.
 It also allows to re-integrate Central Asia from its supposedly marginal position within global capitalist networks well beyond the usual emphasis on cotton.

-Primary research for this project is now completed.
+Status: advanced draft.
 First results have been presented over the past few years in Bishkek (CASI, AUCA), at the ICEEES conference in Makuhari, and at Leiden University's Central Asian Initiative.